chaparalatharun/PromptedReels/README.md

 ## 🌍 Video Reranking with GPT-4o

-In `api/services/video_reranker.py`, we use GPT-4o to select the best-matching video from a set of candidates based on the narration block, LLM-generated scene description, optional user prompt, and available Pexels metadata.
+In `api/services/video_reranker.py`, we use GPT-4o to select the best-matching video from a set of candidates based on the narration block, scene description, user prompt, and Pexels metadata.

 **Flow:**

 1. Send narration block, scene description, and user prompt
 2. Attach candidate video thumbnails as visual proxies
 3. Provide metadata for each video (title, tags, duration, etc.)
-4. GPT-4o uses visual and textual context to select the best-matching video index (0-based)

-This adds a final semantic filter to ensure the most contextually accurate video clip is selected for each block, combining both visual inspection and metadata reasoning from the Pexels API.
+4. GPT-4o selects the most contextually accurate video clip

 ---